 The success of Slack and other SaaS companies is a testament to the importance of LTV.
 By understanding their customers’ needs and providing exceptional service, they increased customer loyalty – and drastically improved their bottom line.

 When Thinkific migrated its support team to Zendesk, automating help tickets and improving response times, CSAT scores went through the roof.
-They could put their online education platform in the hands of more customers, and they would stick around longer.

 Net Promoter Score (NPS) is a metric linked to CSAT but measures customer loyalty rather than satisfaction.
 It’s based on a single question: “How likely are you to recommend [product/service] to a friend or colleague?”